Homogeneous quandles with abelian inner automorphism groups: Introduction

-\begin{theoremA*}[\textup{=Proposition \ref{prop:innner-comm}.+Theorem \ref{thm:main_transitive}.}] When $(X,d)$ is homogeneous (in some sense), the quandle $X\times_{d} A$ is a homogeneous quandle with the commutative inner automorphism group. \end{theoremA*} Note that such a quandle is an abelian extension of a trivial quandle (see also \cite{cens,cks}).
+\begin{theoremA*}[\textup{=Proposition \ref{prop:innner-comm}.+Theorem \ref{thm:main_transitive}.}] When $(X,d)$ is homogeneous (in some sense), the quandle $X\times_{d} A$ is a homogeneous quandle with an abelian inner automorphism group. \end{theoremA*} Note that such a quandle is an abelian extension of a trivial quandle (see also \cite{cens,cks}).
 Our construction is a generalization of Furuki--Tamaru's construction.
 In fact, by specializing in $A=\mathbb{Z}_2$ in our construction, we have their theorem.
 Our main result is the following. \begin{theoremB*}[\textup{=Theorem 4.1.}] Let $Q$ be a homogeneous quandle with an abelian inner automorphism group.
 Then, there exists a quandle $X \times_{d} A$ which is isomorphic to $Q$. \end{theoremB*} Using the above result, we will classify such quandles with small orders in Section \ref{sec:class}.
 However, a pair $(X,d)$ is not necessarily homogeneous.
 That is, the converse of Theorem A does not hold in general.
 In Section \ref{sec:rema}, we construct an example that cannot be constructed from homogeneous $(X,d)$.

-Other related studies on commutativity of quandle are by Jedli\v{c}ka, Pilitowska, Stanovsk\'{y}, and Zamojska-Dzenio in \cite{jpsz} and by Lebed and Mortier in \cite{leb-mor}, but these do not assume homogeneity of quandles.
-Jedli\v{c}ka et al. introduced the affine mesh to study medial quandles, and Lebed--Mortier introduced the filtered-permutation to study quandles with abelian inner automorphism groups and abelian structure groups.
-Our construction is also considered as the specialization of these concepts.
+Other related studies on the commutativity of quandles are by Bardakov and Nasybullov in \cite{bar-nas}, Jedli\v{c}ka, Pilitowska, Stanovsk\'{y}, and Zamojska-Dzenio in \cite{jpsz} and by Lebed and Mortier in \cite{leb-mor}.
+However these do not assume homogeneity of quandles.
+Bardakov and Nasybullov introduced the $(G,A)$-quandles, Jedli\v{c}ka et al. introduced the affine mesh to study medial quandles and Lebed--Mortier introduced the filtered-permutation to study quandles with abelian inner automorphism groups and abelian structure groups.
+Our construction is also considered a specialization of these concepts.

 The content of this paper is as follows.
-Section \ref{sec:prel} contains the preliminaries on the quandle and the directed graphs.
+Section \ref{sec:prel} contains the preliminaries on quandles and directed graphs.
 In Section \ref{sec:const}, we construct homogeneous quandles with abelian inner automorphism groups from directed graphs with edges weighted by an abelian group.
 Section \ref{sec:char} shows that our construction provides all such quandles up to isomorphisms.
 Section \ref{sec:class} gives a classification for small orders and a formula for counting them of order $2p$ with prime $p$.
 Section \ref{sec:rema} is a remark on Theorem A.